-The Year 0 develops the foundations and skills that can be transferred to concepts studied later in the course.
+The Pre-A-level year develops the foundations and skills that can be transferred to concepts studied later in the course.
 Students are exposed to practical work throughout the course, whilst developing fundamental ideas to be a successful chemist.
-Students following this course start above the level of students who have covered GCSE or equivalent courses prior to beginning the 2 year program.
-We currently follow the AQA Chemistry A level Specification.

-– Introduction to inorganic chemistry, Energetics, Periodicity, Organic chemistry: Alkanes, alkenes, halogenoalkanes and alcohols, Redox chemistry, Group 2 and Group 7 chemistry.
+Year 1– Introduction to inorganic chemistry.
+Energetics, Periodicity, Organic chemistry: Alkanes, halogenoalkanes, alkenes, and alcohols, Redox chemistry, Group 2 and Group 7 chemistry.